Trialling Methods of Killing Wheel Cactus Plants

 Early 2000’s: Barry McKnight – Injection gun and screwdriver

-Barry McKnight, a landholder in The Nuggetty area, tried an injection technique already being used in areas of South Australia where there were problems with Wheel Cactus infestations.
-He gave a demonstration of this improved injection method, using a wand and screwdriver, to other interested local farmers and Landcare enthusiasts.
+Barry McKnight, a landholder in The Nuggetty area, tried an injection technique already being used in areas of South Australia on Wheel Cactus infestations.
+He gave a demonstration of this injection method using a gun and screwdriver, to other interested local farmers and Landcare enthusiasts.

 2000-2004: Ian Grenda